-&lt;sup>12 Tetra Tech.
+12 Tetra Tech.
 (2021).
 Work Plan for Installation of Piezometers for Riparian Area Monitoring, Chino Airport, San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 May 17, 2021.

-&lt;sup>13 Tetra Tech.
+13 Tetra Tech.
 (2022).
 Riparian Area Piezometer Installation Report, Chino Airport Groundwater Assessment, San Bernadino County, California.
-Prepared for the County of San Bernadino Department of Airports.
+Prepared for San Bernadino County Department of Airports.
 October 28, 2022.

-&lt;sup>14 Tetra Tech.
+14 Tetra Tech.
 (2019).
 Well Installation, Well Destruction, and Aquifer Pumping Test Report, Chino Airport, San Bernardino County, California.
-Prepared for the County of San Bernardino Department of Airports.
+Prepared for San Bernardino County Department of Airports.
 June 19, 2019.

-On December 8, 2021, the County submitted the Final Preliminary Well Design Report for the pump-and-treat system for remediation of the plume and began working on a remedial action work plan (RAWP) to provide a detailed description of the remediation and construction activities associated with the implementation of the remedial action, including the construction and installation of the extraction wells, pipelines for conveyance of extracted groundwater, and the groundwater treatment system.
-The 2022 RAWP was submitted to the Santa Ana Water Board on July 22, 2022.
+provide a detailed description of the remediation and construction activities associated with the implementation of the remedial action, including the construction and installation of the extraction wells, pipelines for conveyance of extracted groundwater, and the groundwater treatment system.15 The 2022 RAWP was submitted to the Santa Ana Water Board on July 22, 2022.16

 The RAWP divides the construction of the pump-and-treat system into two phases: Phase 1 includes the construction of onsite extraction wells and conveyance piping, as well as five monitoring wells; and Phase 2 includes the construction of offsite extraction wells and conveyance piping.
-During Phase 1, five extraction wells at three onsite well sites (EW-1, EW-3, and EW-4) will be installed.
-Five extraction wells at two onsite well sites (EW-2 and EW-5) have already been installed.
-Once the conveyance system is constructed and tested, wells will go into operation as they are constructed, developed, tested, and approved by State Water Resources Control Board Division of Drinking Water (DDW).
-Because the 2022 RAWP only addresses Phase 1 construction, an addendum to the RAWP will be submitted at a later date for Phase 2 construction of the remaining extraction wells at five offsite well sites and conveyance piping.
+For Phase 1, five extraction wells at two onsite well sites (EW-2 and EW-5) were installed in 2018 and the remaining five extraction wells at three onsite well sites (EW-1, EW-3, and EW-4) were constructed in 2023.
+Wells will go into operation once the conveyance system is constructed and tested and wells are developed, tested, and approved by State Water Resources Control Board Division of Drinking Water (DDW).
+Because the 2022 RAWP only addresses Phase 1 construction, an addendum to the RAWP will be submitted at a later date for Phase 2 construction of the remaining extraction wells at five offsite well sites and the conveyance piping.